wraithan/resume/docs/technical_skills.rst

 Node
 ####

-Node is a recent addition to my bag of tricks.
 It sparked the fire in me to really start enjoying JavaScript.
 I have been using it to build out co-operative micro-services such as:

 * An IRC bot.
 * A layer for receiving web hooks.